Type to search

 Option 4

-The University of Rochester benefactor entrepreneur, photography pioneer and philanthropist George Eastman said, “What we do during our working hours determines what we have; what we do in our leisure hours determines what we are.”
-Looking forward towards your college experience, what do you hope to do outside of the classroom at the University of Rochester that will enhance who you are as a person?
-How will specific academic and social opportunities here help you grow?
+The University of Rochester benefactor, entrepreneur, photography pioneer and philanthropist George Eastman said, “What we do during our working hours determines what we have; what we do in our leisure hours determines what we are.”
+How have the ways you‘ve spent your time enabled you to grow as a person?
+What challenges have helped define you and your role within your many communities?

 Common App Personal Essay